DougWelchons/rails-engine/README.md

 * Configuration

 * Database creation

-in order to run this program locally you will need to create and seed a local database you can do so with `rails db:{drop,create,migrate,seed}`, or if you prefer to execute the commands manually one at a time, you can use the following
+In order to run this program locally you will need to create and seed a local database you can do so with `rails db:{drop,create,migrate,seed}`, or if you prefer to execute the commands manually one at a time, you can use the following

 ```
 rails db:drop